Hansika-01/Emotion-based-music-recommendation-system/README.md

 This streamlit app contains the following section:

-* &#127909; Recommendation: This section lets the user ask for Text Based, Video Based or Audio Based recommendations, after greeting the user with popular movies specific to a given genre as well as over the entire dataset.
+* &#127909; Recommendation: This section lets the user ask for Text Based recommendation, after greeting the user with popular movies specific to a given genre as well as over the entire dataset.

 <br>